-The best way to learn about which customized approach can help you achieve your goals is to schedule a consultation with Dr. Xu.
-During the consultation, Dr. Xu will listen to your goals, examine your body and recommend an approach that best suits your needs.
+The best way to learn about which customized approach can help you achieve your goals is to schedule a consultation with our team.
+During the consultation, our team will listen to your goals, examine your body and recommend an approach that best suits your needs.

 The aim of liposuction is to remove fat deposits from unwanted areas and/or change the overall body shape through contouring.

 For masculinizing body contouring, liposuction removes fat found in typical areas for women.
 This is usually on the lower body and includes the lower abdomen, buttocks, hips and thighs.
 The results from removing stubborn fat in these areas can be dramatic in creating a more masculine shape.

 Upper body contouring with liposuction (combined with weight training) can also help create a more masculine chest appearance with a traditional V-shape.
 Fat deposits near the armpits and around the chest can be targeted with liposuction to add definition to the pectoral muscles.
 These upper body procedures can occur at the same time as masculinizing chest surgery.

 The fat harvested during liposuction (above) can be prepared for fat transfer.
 Live fat cells are purified and unwanted blood and other tissues are removed.

 The fat cells can then be injected at different sites along the waistline and buttocks to create a more masculine contour to these areas.